awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-linux.md

 The AWS\-UpdateLinuxAmi document enables you to automate image\-maintenance tasks without having to author the workflow in JSON or YAML\.
 You can use the AWS\-UpdateLinuxAmi document to perform the following types of tasks\.
 + Upgrade all distribution packages and Amazon software on an Amazon Linux, Red Hat, Ubuntu, SLES, or Cent OS Amazon Machine Image \(AMI\)\.
 This is the default document behavior\.
-+ Install the SSM Agent on an existing image to enable Systems Manager capabilities, such as remote command execution using Run Command or software inventory collection using Inventory\.
++ Install SSM Agent on an existing image to enable Systems Manager capabilities, such as remote command execution using Run Command or software inventory collection using Inventory\.
 + Install additional software packages\.

 **Before You Begin**